 The southern end of the terminal building, the part of the building closest to Gates 4 & 5, houses the mechanical room, freight room, and staff break room, making it impossible to expand the existing waiting room in that direction.
 The volume of freight has increased dramatically, especially in the summer, making it more and more difficult for passengers to get to the boats safely.
 Of particular concern are the public restrooms; they are unsatisfactory in number and configuration, especially after a cruise run.
 The homeless population habitually uses them, and their poor condition is a recurrent complaint by islanders and visitors alike.

 In the Fall of 2011 the CBITD issued an RFP for terminal and marine improvements.
 Scott Simons Architects (SSA) was selected to prepare a Master Plan for the terminal, and to address the facility needs that have developed over time with the increased passenger and freight use.
 Working collaboratively with the Building Committee over a period of six months, SSA developed a Master Plan that provides a roadmap for improvements over the next ten years.
 SSA conducted programming interviews to understand the history of the Ferry Terminal Building and it use over the past twenty-four years.
 SSA interviewed captains, deckhands, operations agents, management, and took ferry rides to observe the operations.
 SSA met with the Terminal Renovation Committee on a number of occasions, presented the Master Plan to the Board and held preliminary meetings with City Planning staff.
-SSA presented a draft of the Master Plan to Peaks Island Residents for feedback; other island resident meetings are planned in the near future.
+SSA presented a draft of the Master Plan at a variety of other public meetings.
+Work on Phase I started in the spring of 2013.
+Cianbro was the general contractor for the marine work and Landry/French was the general contractor for the building renovation.

 Included below are the Master Plan and the Condition Assessment of the Marine Structures.